WGRZ

-WGRZ (channel 2) is a television station in Buffalo, New York, United States, affiliated with NBC and owned by Tegna Inc. The station's studios are located on Delaware Avenue in downtown Buffalo, and its transmitter is located on Warner Hill Road in South Wales, New York.
+WGRZ (channel 2) is a television station in Buffalo, New York, United States, affiliated with NBC.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns CBS affiliate WIVB-TV (channel 4) and CW station WNLO (channel 23).
+WGRZ's studios are located on Delaware Avenue in downtown Buffalo, and its transmitter is located on Warner Hill Road in South Wales, New York.